 To hunt, get an arrow that is 6-8 grains per pound of draw weight.
 So a 50-pound draw needs a 300-400 grain variety.

 Stay mindful to never use an arrow less than 5 grain per pound of draw weight because this will damage your bow.
-Worse, this damage can void the warranty of your manufacturer.
+Worse, this damage can void your manufacturer’s warranty.

 Another alternative

-An alternative to choose the perfect arrows is to go to an archery shop and let them determine the right arrow for your compound bow.
+An alternative to choosing the perfect arrows is to go to an archery shop and let them determine the right arrow for your compound bow.

 Take out your bow and tell them the draw weight.
 Explain your objective, like if you want to use your bow to shoot at archery targets or hunt animals.